 Research and Funding

-The Simons Center for the Social Brain awards Seed Grants to faculty investigators, Postdoctoral Fellowships to promising young researchers, and graduate fellowships to PhD students working on autism spectrum disorders at multiple levels of analysis.
+The Simons Center for the Social Brain awards Seed Grants to faculty investigators, and Postdoctoral Fellowships to promising young researchers working on autism spectrum disorders at multiple levels of analysis.
 In addition, the Center provides undergraduate-level research opportunities in MIT labs through MIT's UROP program.
 Please see the Funding page for more information about grant and fellowship opportunities.

 For information about projects seeking research subjects, please see our Participate page.Events